tq1/tq1-docs/README.md

 ## TQ1 basic flow

-The SDKs will send all information needed to the server, while the admin is used to create, manage and view results of  campaigns.
+The Mobile SDKs will send all information needed to the server, while the admin is used to create, manage and view results of  campaigns.

 The basic flow can be seen on the following image: